 4.Sense checking-'did it make sense?'
 If not encourage them to re-read and check for their mistakes. etc

 We mainly use the Oxford Reading Tree scheme and this includes; phonic fiction, phonic non-fiction moving through to the BIff, Chip and Kipper story sets.

-All children will take part in Guided Reading sessions throughout the week, reading in a group, with an adult, as one of their carousel activities.
+All children will take part in Guided Reading sessions throughout the week.
+Previously this entailed reading in a group, with an adult, as one of their carousel activities.
 We use the Rigby Star guided reading sets and the Bug Club sets, meaning each child will have their own text whilst reading and completing comprehension activities.

 This year we are trialling a new 'Whole Class' approach to Guided Reading using dog characters to focus in on the main features of reading; Vocabulary Victor, Inference Iggy, Predicting Pip, Cassie Commentator (KS2), Author Arlo (KS2), Rex Retriever and Summarising Sheba (KS2)/Sequencing Suki (KS1).

 If you are reading with your child at home, you may want to ask specific questions to help build upon these skills: